coder/docs/workspaces/workspaces-as-code/index.md

 ## Requirements

 - You must configure a [Git OAuth service of your choice](../../admin/git.md)
+- The git provider can run a webhook that can reach the Coder server
 - The image you use in your template **must** have been [imported](../../images/importing.md) into Coder
 - A `.coder/<template-name>.yaml` file exists in your repository.